harquail/nook_foldlings_thesis/markdown_chapters/33_UI_Interface_Data_Structures.md

 ![Left: fold & cut pattern of a v-fold feature.
 Right: laser-cut model of the same.](figures/33_UI_Interface_Data_Structures/v.pdf)

 V-folds are partially defined by a path that crosses the driving fold, called a "vertical cut."
 This path can be an arbitrary shape that crosses the driving fold once.
 They are fully-defined by adding a point on the driving fold.
-From this point, we construct three diagonal folds, two to the top and bottom of the vertical cut, and one to a point that intersects with the vertical cut at a point calculated to make a valid 90-degree feature ^[See Geometric Contraints **>>TODO: REF**].
+From this point, we construct three diagonal folds, two to the top and bottom of the vertical cut, and one to a point that intersects with the vertical cut at a point calculated to make a valid 90-degree feature ^[See Chapter \ref{algorithms-and-implementation}, section \ref{constraints-on-fold-features} , \nameref{constraints-on-fold-features} on page \pageref{geometric-constraints}.].

 ![Left: an unfinished v-fold, consisting only of a vertical cut.
 Right: a v-fold after defining the point on the driving fold to create diagonal cuts.](figures/33_UI_Interface_Data_Structures/vfold_before_after.png)